Spinal cord stimulation for peripheral vascular diseases

 Peripheral vascular disease or peripheral arterial disease is simply the narrowing of the arteries.
 All or most of the patients have atherosclerosis, i.e. they have lipids in their vessels.
 Risk factors are considered smoking, hypertension, diabetes and dyslipidemia.
 It’s a common condition and many of our patients are really under-treated.

-What are the different stimulation protocols and can we combine two different neuromodulation techniques?
+What varieties of neurostimulation exist for spinal cord stimulation and can we combine two different neuromodulation techniques?

 Jonathan: Now with new stimulation protocols, like burst stimulation, we can properly conduct blinded randomised controlled trials (RCTs).
 Is that your contention?